junxit/us-congress-bills-112/metadata.md

 - 2011-05-05 — Introduced in Senate
 - 2011-05-05 — Read twice and referred to the Committee on Environment and Public Works. (text of measure as introduced: CR S2739-2740)
 - 2011-05-05 — Sponsor introductory remarks on measure.
 (CR S2738-2739)
+- 2011-07-13 — Committee on Environment and Public Works.
+Ordered to be reported with an amendment favorably.
+- 2011-11-15 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment.
+With written report No. 112-94.
+- 2011-11-15 — Committee on Environment and Public Works.
+Reported by Senator Boxer with an amendment.
+With written report No. 112-94.
+- 2011-11-15 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 231.